 TOP 10 FAN COIL FAQ’S

-1. Fan coils are the easiest units to understand in the HVAC industry.
+1. A fan coil is among the easiest units to understand in the HVAC industry.
 Basically, there is a small forward curved fan, a coil, and sometimes a filter.
 They are all direct drive units.
 Click HERE to see Capital Coil’s full Fan Coil Product Lineup.

 2. Fan coils run from 200 CFM to 2200 CFM, which is 0.5 ton through 5.5 tons.
 Anything larger than these sizes requires a belt drive unit…which is really a full fledged air handler.